Scottie35/PikaJS/README.md

 **PikaJS**  =  **10.5** kB

 That's just minified, not gzipped.
+PikaJS is only **4.4kB** gzipped.

 ## Okay, but how compatible is PikaJS?